savashn/ecewo/README.md

 <br /><br />

-ecewo is a modern, lightweight and DX-first web framework for C — built for effortless backend development with the power of C, inspired by the simplicity of Express.js.
+Built for modern backend development in C — inspired by the simplicity of Express.js.
 ---

 ### Table of Contents